J01OG/LAB_ASSIGNMENT/README.md

 tips(for a fresh start)
 :Go through the ppts try to understand the concepts through reading the ppts and also try to understand the sample questions in the ppts\n
-:pls dont go through any ppts or program if you dont feel like it\n :try to solve all the given question after you read the ppt :download the answers only if you have given the question atleast 12h :if solving the given question is enough for you should always search more question :if you search any question on youtube there is an explanation on the question if you do not understand the question pls go through the vidio then only continew
+:pls dont go through any ppts or program if you dont feel like it\n :try to solve all the given question after you read the ppt or go through the theory online
+:download the answers only if you have given the question atleast 12h :if solving the given question is enough for you should always search more question :if you search any question on youtube there is an explanation on the question if you do not understand the question pls go through the vidio then only continew
 :if the program makes you stress enjoy it

 when do you know you can continew to the next topic\n